-- 6.4.1 In the event a match cannot be played or is abandoned because of inadequate pitch and/or ground preparation the match will in the first instance and if possible, be relocated and/or rescheduled by Cricket Australia (in its absolute discretion). - 6.4.2 Any relocated and/or rescheduled match, if possible, will be played at a venue to be selected by Cricket Australia (in its absolute discretion).
+- 6.4.1 In the event a match cannot be played or is abandoned because of inadequate pitch and/or ground preparation the match will in the first instance and if possible, be relocated and/or rescheduled by Cricket Australia (in its absolute discretion). - 6.4.2 Any relocated and/or rescheduled match, if possible, will be played in the home State of the "away" team of the scheduled match at a venue to be selected by Cricket Australia (in its absolute discretion). - 6.4.3 If the scheduled match cannot be relocated and/or rescheduled each team will be awarded: - 6.4.3.1 3 points; plus - 6.4.3.2 the average total bonus points that were accumulated per team across the other two matches played in the round of the abandoned match.